Region 15 Education Service Center

 APRIL 2, 2020 - REGION 15 - MEAL WILL BE SERVED - Christie Hebert - Austin DPS will be here with LAWS & RULES - Register Here

 Texas School Safety Center Video Series

-Behavioral Threat Assessment and Digital Threat Assessment is scheduled for April 21-22, 2020 at ESC 15.
-Registration links are available below.
+Behavioral Threat Assessment and Digital Threat Assessment is tentatively scheduled for April 21-22, 2020 at ESC 15.
+Information will be sent when registration links are available.